-Editors must ensure a fair double-blind peer-review of the articles submitted for publication.
+Editors must ensure a fair half-blind peer-review of the articles submitted for publication.
 They will strive to prevent any potential conflict of interests between the author and editorial and review personnel.
 Editors will also ensure that all information relating to submitted manuscripts is kept confidential before publishing.
 The Editor-in-Chief will coordinate the work of the editors.

 Reviewers evaluate manuscripts based on content without regard to the ethnic origin, gender, sexual orientation, citizenship, religious belief or political philosophy of the authors.
 They must ensure that all information related to submitted manuscripts is kept confidential and must report to the Editor-in-Chief if they are aware of any copyright infringement and/or plagiarism on the part of the author.
 They must evaluate the submitted works objectively as well as present their opinions on the works in a clear way in the review form.
 A reviewer who feels unqualified to review the research reported in a manuscript or knows that its prompt review will be impossible should notify the Editor-in-Chief and excuse him/herself from the review process.